code-computerlove/structured-engineering-coaching/09-solid-principles/09-solid-principles.md

 - Linux OS principle.
 Everything is a file.
 - A file can be read from (usually), or written to (usually)
-  - `/dev/null` - A black hole.
+  - `/dev/null` - A black hole
-  - `/dev/random` - A stream of random bytes.
+  - `/dev/random` - A stream of random bytes
   - `/dev/lp0` - A printer
   - `/dev/tty0` - A terminal session
+  - `/dev/clipboard` - A clipboard

 ```typescript
 function getName() {